amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/Getting_Started.md

 - to refresh the currently connected microcontrollers, press the `refresh` button
 - by selecting a row in the table a microcontroller is selected to perform all operations with
 - for a selected microcontroller the current status is shown below the table: green means connected and red connection lost
+- if a microcontroller can not be found, it may be because it is currently running the application software
+- the `reset to bootloader` button resets the MCU to the bootloader, if the application supports this feature
 - to reset the selected MCU press the `reset` button
 - for flashing a file must be choosed through the Flash File section
 - to flash the file to the selected MCU press the `flash` button